Perfect matching modules, dimer partition functions and cluster characters: Labelling

 as required. \end{proof}

-\begin{remark} Several sources, including \cite{MuSp,OPS}, also consider the \emph{target labels} $I_j\dual$ consisting of those $i\in\C_1$ such that the strand ending at $i$ has $j$ on its left-hand side.
-The analogous statement to Proposition~\ref{p:labels} for these labels is that
+\begin{remark} Several sources, including \cite{MuSp,OPS}, also consider the \emph{target labels} $I_j\dual$ consisting of those $i\in\C_1$ such that the strand ending at $i$ has $j$ on its left-hand side (see Fig.~\ref{f:target-labels}).
+The analogous statement to Theorem~\ref{t:labels} for these labels is that

 where $(-)\dual=\Hom_Z(-,Z)$---this follows from Corollary~\ref{c:MSmatch-op} together with the analogue of \cite[Thm.~5.3]{MuSp} for the upstream wedge matchings $\MSmat_j\dual$, showing that $\bdry\MSmat_j\dual=I_j\dual$.